Skip to content

 American Cockroach

-Cockroach infestations can affect any home or business in Long Island and Queens.
+Cockroach infestations can affect any home or business across Long Island.
 Knowing how these pests behave helps us create better prevention and control strategies.
-Here are the most common cockroach species in the area:
+Here are the most common species of roaches:

 1. The German cockroach is the most common species of roaches found in homes and businesses, known for its small size and rapid reproduction, making it a frequent visitor in kitchens and bathrooms.

-2. The American cockroach, often called the "water bug," is larger and prefers warm, damp environments like basements and sewers.
+2. The American cockroach (shown in the image), often called the "water bug," is larger and prefers warm, damp environments like basements and sewers.

 3. Oriental cockroaches, with their dark, glossy bodies, are often found in cool, damp areas.